 Template Close

 Apply Template Upload and apply a template configuration to your device.
-This will automatically apply the template requiring a reboot after completion.
+This will a automatically apply the template requiring a reboot after completion.

 Browse No file selected.
+Upload

 Reboot after template upload

 Download Template

-You can download a complete comprehensive template of your device's configuration here.
-You can specify an optional Template Name as well as optional Status Information.
+You can download a complete comprehensive template of your dev You can specify an optional Template Name as well as optional Stat

 Template Name: MyTemplate

 Include Passwords:

 Include Device Info: 🗸 Download

 Status: Template Download Complete!